CatalaLang/catala-formalization/CLAIMS.md

 * for the small-step specification, the `sred` inductive in the `small_step.v` file.
 * for the continuation-based specification, the `cred`, `state`, `cont`, `result`, and `is_hole` inductives in the `theories/continuations.v` file.

-To extract dependencies of lemmas, we use the DPD Rcoq library that dumps the dependencies between all lemmas in the Rcoq development (`export/export.v` file).
-We then conduct an analysis of the result in the `doc/dpd-reader.ipynb` file.
-This Python program is only available for completeness, is not mentioned in the paper, and is not part of the artifact.

 ## Section 5.1

 * During the proof of `simulation_sred_cred_base`, we can see the number of proof goals reaches 2760 cases at the `(* HYPOTHESIS SATURATION STEP 1 *)` marker.
 It then reduces to 344 at the `(* HYPOTHESIS SATURATION STEP 2 *)` marker, and then to 255 at the `(* INTERPRETOR *)` marker (not included in the paper).